Sullux/fp-light/ENVIRONMENT.md

 from an untraced function.
 The thrown error will also have additional properties to aid in debugging.

-Turning off tracing can improve performance.
-To turn off tracing in your app, set the environment variable FP_LIGHT_TRACE=off.
+Tracing is off by default.
+Turning tracing on will have a dramatic effect on performance (up to 10x slower than without tracing).
+To turn on tracing, set the environment variable FP_LIGHT_TRACE=on.

 _Examples_